cwearson/bike_next_door/README.md

-# Truck Next Door
+# Bike Next Door

-Truck Next Door is a peer-to-peer marketplace for trucks.
+Bike Next Door is a peer-to-peer marketplace for bicycles.

-It allows members to book a nearby truck, saving them the expense of owning and maintaining their own truck and also allows truck-owners to earn money by sharing their trucks.
+It allows users to book a nearby bike, saving them the expense of owning and maintaining their own and also allows bike-owners to earn money by sharing their bikes.

 ## Dependencies
 ```